uncms-dev/uncms/docs/configuration.md

 This is a Web-optimised format supported by almost all browsers and gives substantial size reductions over PNG and JPEG.
 To turn this off for whatever reason, set this to `False`.

+## `MEDIA_BULK_UPLOAD_ENABLED`

+* Type: boolean
+* Default: `True`

+Enables or disables the bulk upload functionality in the [media app](media-app.md).
+Disabling this provides no security, as the same users have permissions to upload files anyway;
+this only makes uploading large numbers of files less easy.

 ## `MEDIA_FILE_MODEL`

 * Type: string (dotted name of Django model)